1. About diclofenac

 - a mild rash and dry or irritated, itchy or inflamed skin – use an emollient cream or ointment to moisturise, soothe and hydrate the affected area.
 If it does not get better within a week or you're worried, speak to a pharmacist or doctor.

 - skin being more sensitive to sunlight – stay out of bright sun and use a high factor sun cream (SPF 15 or above), even on cloudy days.
 Do not use a sunlamp or sunbeds.

 8. Pregnancy and breastfeeding

-Your doctor will only prescribe diclofenac for you while you're pregnant or breastfeeding if the benefits of taking the medicine outweigh the risks.
+Your doctor will only advise you to take diclofenac while you're pregnant if the benefits of taking the medicine clearly outweigh the risks.